Video/Image Cues - Still Images

 xPos, yPos, Size and Aspect: These four controls enable you to adjust how the image is displayed.
 For example:

-The first screenshot shows the full image as it would be displayed on a 16:9 screen using the default settings.
+The first screenshot shows the full image as it would be displayed using the default settings.
 The second screenshot shows how the image would be displayed with adjustments made to the size and position (using sliders Size, xPos and yPos).

 See Using SCS Sliders for tips on resetting the sliders to their default values.